Justine2403/hsr-etl-pipeline/README.md

 #### Issues accountered

 - API didnt work after several months: Error being "AssetKeyError", most of the time, it can mean that the API need to be updated to its latest version.
 To do that, we can do `poetry add <API_name>@latest`
-- Many issues with the virtual environment when using poetry (see the section about the library [Poetry](#dependency-management-with-poetry))
+- Some issues with the virtual environment when using poetry (see the section about the library [Poetry](#dependency-management-with-poetry))

 ### What need to be done